MicrosoftDocs/well-architected/well-architected/devops/principles.md

 - Operated
 - Maintained

-Equally important, provide a team culture, which includes:
+Equally important, foster a team culture, which...

-- Experimentation and growth
-- Solutions for rationalizing the current state of operations
+- values those who find solutions for rationalizing the current state of operations
-- Incident response plans
+- provides accurate and targeted responses to incidents
+- commits to continuous learning, ongoing experimentation, and growth

 To assess your workload using the tenets found in the Azure Well-Architected Framework, reference the [Microsoft Azure Well-Architected Review](/assessments/?id=azure-architecture-review&mode=pre-assessment).

 The following design principles provide:

-- Context for questions
-- Why a certain aspect is important
-- How an aspect is applicable to Operational excellence

-These critical design principles are used as lenses to assess the Operational excellence of an application deployed on Azure.
-These lenses provide a framework for the application assessment questions.

-## Optimize build and release processes

-Embrace software engineering disciplines across your entire environment, which include the following disciplines:

-- Provision with Infrastructure as Code
-- Build and release with continuous integration and continuous delivery (CI/CD) pipelines
-- Automated testing

-This approach ensures the creation and management of environments throughout the software development lifecycle enables:

-- Consistency
-- Repetition
-- Early detection of issues

-## Understand operational health

-Evaluate operational health through focused and assertive monitoring.

-Implement systems and processes to monitor the following components:

-- Build and release processes
-- Infrastructure health
-- Application health

-Customer data is critical to understanding the health of a workload and whether the service is meeting the business goals.

-## Rehearse recovery and practice failure

-Rehearse recovery and practice failure using the following methods:

-- Run disaster recovery (DR) drills on a regular cadence.
-- Use chaos engineering practices to identify and remediate weak points in application reliability.
-- Rehearse failure to validate the effectiveness of recovery processes and ensure teams are familiar with their responsibilities.

-## Embrace continuous operational improvement

-Embrace continuous operational improvement through the following methods:

-- Continuously evaluate and refine operational procedures and tasks.
-- Strive to reduce complexity and ambiguity.

-This approach enables an organization to:

-- Evolve processes over time.
-- Optimize inefficiencies.
-- Learn from failures.

-## Use loosely coupled architecture

-Use loosely coupled architecture to enable teams to independently:

-- Test
-- Deploy
-- Update their systems on demand

-Without depending on other teams for:

-- Support
-- Services
-- Resources
-- Approvals
+- Context for the questions in the Well-Architected Review
+- Reasons why a certain aspect is important
+- Explanations of how particular aspects apply to operational excellence

+These critical design principles are used as lenses through which the operational excellence of an application deployed on Azure is assessed.

+## Maximize automation

+Adopt and apply modern DevOps practices like continuous integration/continuous delivery (CI/CD), automated testing, infrastructure as code (IaC) and configuration as code to support cloud workloads.

+This approach ensures consistent creation and management of environments throughout the software development lifecycle and encourages teams to practice deployments often.
+This - in turn - gives them an opportunity to detect issues early.

+## Maximize continuous improvement efforts

+Embrace and foster continuous improvement culture to evolve business processes, reduce complexity, and eliminate inefficiencies as much as possible.

+An organization that models a continuous improvement culture has teams that...
+- periodically evaluate new technology
+- share learning from failure
+- suggest improvements business processes
+- review options to reduce complexity for workloads and processes

+## Maximize observability to minimize disruption

+Establish observability within your workload and across your cloud infrastructure through robust monitoring and alerting solutions.

+Enable robust event correlation to allow your teams to take proactive mitigating actions, troubleshoot issues, and efficiently respond to incidents.

+In addition, user data is incredibly valuable when it comes to understanding the user experience and whether your workload meets its business goals.

+## Minimize the blast radius

+Make use of modern architecture patterns and cloud design patterns to create workloads that are designed to anticipate failure, thus minimizing the "blast radius" of an outage or service failure.

+Modern architecture patterns include:
+ - loosely-coupled architecture
+ - microservices
+ - serverless design

+Cloud design patterns include:
+ - circuit breakers
+ - load-leveling
+ - throttling
+ - queuing

+In addition, adopting modern deployment practices can help reduce cross-team reliance and help build confidence into automated processes.
+These practices include:
+ - canary
+ - blue/green deployment
+ - staggered deployment

+## Minimize time to recovery

+Adopt modern engineering practices to swiftly recover in the case of failure.

+- Document top system failures
+- Leverage chaos engineering practices to stress test the workload
+- Create clear disaster recovery and remediation plans and rehearse them often
+- Leverage automation to resolve escalations more easily
+- Document, test, and update your escalation processes frequently

 ### Next step